lucianpopescu688/Python-Projects/README.md

        - minimum of a vector;
        - maximum of a vector;

-   - The program manages the points in class "VectorRepository" and allows operations such as:
+   - The program manages the vectors in class "VectorRepository" and allows operations such as:

         1.Add a vector to the repository;